 Did you know you can get a crop of chillies from the same plants year after year?
 Over at YouTube channel My Family Garden, Mothin Ali explains how he keeps his favourite chilli plants alive over winter by carefully removing lots of stem and foliage.
 Then, he says: “Just place your prepared plants on a warm windowsill over winter.
 They don’t need a lot of light.”
 See exactly how much top growth to remove, and Mothin’s impressive naga harvest, in his excellent video.

 We hope you’ve enjoyed our selection of the best chilli and sweet pepper growing content from the internet, and feel confident enough to start your own colourful crop.
 Do you know of a great article we’ve missed?
 We’d love to hear from you.
 Get in touch via Twitter, Facebook or Instagram, or tag us at #YourTMGarden.
+Find our own ‘how to’ guides, recipes and chilli blog posts at our dedicated chillies and sweet peppers hub page.

 Since the first seed catalogue was published in 1855, Thompson & Morgan has grown to become one of the UK’s largest Mail Order Seed and Plant companies.
 Through the publication of our catalogues and the operation of our award-winning website, Thompson & Morgan is able to provide home gardeners with the very best quality products money can buy.